Ann Marie Kenny

 Eamon Cahill

-Clarinet, Saxophone, Trumpet, Director of Senior and Junior Jazz Bands
+Clarinet, Saxophone and Director of The Senior Jazz Band

 Aisling O’Connor